-Formula E has today revealed an updated design of its Gen2 car, named the Gen2 EVO, which will make its race debut next season.
+Formula E has today revealed an updated car design, named the Formula E Gen 2 EVO, which will make its race debut next season.
 The first-ever Formula E World Champion will be crowned in this car next season as the championship races with FIA World Championship status for the first time in 2020/21.

-The car features a striking new front wing design, a modified rear wing, and for the first time in Formula E, the addition of a dorsal fin or ‘sharkfin’ as they’re more commonly known, towards the rear of the car.
+The new Formula E car features a striking new front wing design, a modified rear wing, and for the first time in the series, the addition of a dorsal fin or ‘shark fin’ as they’re more commonly known, towards the rear of the car.

 Aside from the updated bodywork, the car will continue to use 18-inch Michelin all-weather tyres and the rules continue to allow teams to design and develop their own electric components and parts for the powertrain.

-The car will be officially launched at the Geneva International Motor Show on March 3.
+The Gen2 EVO Formula E car will be officially launched at the Geneva International Motor Show on March 3.

 FIA President, Jean Todt: